chains-project/bacardi/results/results_baseline_cot_buggy_line/qwen-qwen2.5-32b-instruct/65200df71d5f6ab1c5502f74a5dc7bcbda459563/patches/patch1/responses/SonarLintEngine.java_response.txt

     private static final AnalysisEngineConfiguration analysisGlobalConfig =
             buildAnalysisEngineConfiguration();

-    // The only instance of this class private static SonarLintEngine theOnlyInstance;
+    // The only instance of this singleton class private static SonarLintEngine theOnlyInstance;

-    // We need to reinitialize the analysis engine as it is stopped after each analysis executed by {@link
+    // We need to reinitialise it before starting analysis of any source files on any rules. private AnalysisEngine analysisEngine;
-    // SonarStaticAnalyzer}.
-    private AnalysisEngine analysisEngine;

     private SonarLintEngine() {